pratt0007/TIL/OS/Os.md

  - A process excecution consist of a cycle of CPU execution and I/O execution.
  - Normally every process starts with CPU burst and then if required goes to I/o.

+#### Primitive and Non-Primitive
+- 1. Non- primitive - When a process is running in CPU then no other process can come and terminate this current process.
+The process in the queue has to wait fot the event to end irrrspective of its priority.
+  2. Primitive - High priority process gets the CPU form the low priorty process from the CPU

+### Criteria to judge a CPU Scheduling algo-